 - the person’s understanding of their pain

 Several systems can identify and grade pain.
-However, the most important factor in getting an accurate diagnosis is for the individual and the doctor to communicate as clearly as possible.
+However, the most important factor in getting an accurate diagnosis is clear communication between the individual and their doctor.

 Some of the pain measures that doctors use are: